nightness/schedule-later/README.md

 ## Usage

-The `Scheduler` class provides two main static methods: `startTimeout` and `startInterval`.

 ### startTimeout

-The `startTimeout` method starts a timeout that calls a given function after a specific delay.
+The `startTimeout` function starts a timeout that calls a given function after a specific delay.
 The delay is calculated based on the `TimeUntil` object passed to it.
-The method returns a `StopFunction` (see below).
+The function returns a `StopFunction` (see below).

 ```typescript
 function startTimeout(timerFunc: Function, start: TimeUntil): StopFunction